Set the alarm for the morning of Thanksgiving so you can wake up and put the bird in and go back to sleep.

 If you have to go to multiple Thanksgiving dinners eat the entrée at one, veggies at the other and desserts at the last one.

 Relax and have fun.
 Don’t feel bad saying NO or asking people to help.
-After a.., this is a celebration!
+After all, this is a celebration!

 Another idea is have everyone bring a favorite Thanksgiving dish and you provide the turkey.